-However, the Import Reusable Workflow template can import only farm solutions.
-If you want to deploy your workflow as a sandboxed solution, then import it with the Import SharePoint Solution Package template.
-However, by doing this, cannot convert it to code workflow and will not be able to modify it as such.
+However, the Import Reusable SharePoint 2010 Workflow template can import only farm solutions.
+If you want to deploy your workflow as a sandboxed solution, import it with the Import SharePoint 2010 Solution Package template.
+However, by doing this, you cannot convert it to code workflow and will not be able to modify it as such.

-After importing the workflow, you can immediately deploy and run it in Visual Studio by pressing F5.
+After importing the workflow, you can immediately deploy and run it in Visual Studio by choosing the F5 key.
 However, if you change anything in the workflow in the imported solution, you may have to manually fix elements in the project before you can deploy and run the workflow.

 While you can edit the workflow designer (.xoml) file in Design view, it is recommended that you edit it in Source view, because the workflow designer displays false errors.

 Debugging in the workflow does not work for declarative content.
 Breakpoints set in the Workflow Designer are not hit.